Sister Double Happiness: Post-breakup

 After the dissolution of Sister Double Happiness, Floyd formed and primarily played in Europe with the blues group The Gary Floyd Band; an overview of this material, Backdoor Preacher Man, is available in the United States.

 Floyd and Sister Double Happiness guitarist Danny Roman formed Black Kali Ma, a blues-punk act that recorded an LP for Alternative Tentacles in 1999.
 Drummer Bruce Ducheneaux (Assassins of God) and guitar player Matt Margolin (Smokin' Rhythm Prawns) joined Roman and Floyd in Black Kali Ma.
 Rolling Stone Magazine reviewed Black Kali Ma's album and gave it three stars.

-Gary Floyd is now in a band called the Buddha Brothers, and has recorded solo as a country musician.
+Gary Floyd played in the band Buddha Brothers, and recorded solo as a country musician.
 Perko went on to become a member of indie rock band Imperial Teen in 1996, and appears on You Ride The Pony (I'll Be The Bunny).
+Floyd died on May 2, 2024.

 Ben continues to record and perform as Benjamin Cohen; his latest album is available online.